samjulien/auth0-angular-workshop/README.md

 ### Add the Auth0 configuration variables to Express
 Now, click on the "Quick Start" tab of your Auth0 API page.
 This page presents instructions on how to set up different APIs.
 From the code box, choose "Node.js".
 Keep this page open as you'll be using the values next.

 The server config uses a `.env` file at the root of the project.
-Duplicate `.env.example` and remove the `.example` from the end of it.

 Head back to the "Node.js" code snippet from the Auth0 API "Quick Start" page.
 Locate the definition of `jwtCheck`: